 How to structure?

 For this project, we decided to leave the existing building’s rooftop untouched by a floating platform that would support the new deck.
 To do so, we used the building’s side structural walls to adhere to the new structure above the existing roof.
 This strategy created a chamber that not just protects the existing roof but helps to cool down the entire building.

 How to separate/divide space?

-On the rooftop itself we left the existing equipment untouched by dividing the spaces in different zones.
-We used a custom designed and made stainless steel and wood louvers that allow both privacy and viewing from inside the deck.
+On the rooftop itself, we left the existing equipment untouched by dividing the spaces in different zones.
+We used a custom-design and made stainless steel and wood louvers that allow both privacy and viewing from inside the deck.

 A barrier was created around all the equipment for public access, and it also separated the common hallway.
 We left the open area with access to the most beautiful views of the city, and installed planters to the back and sides to add privacy from the neighbors.